dsmcfarl/forth-stm32f746-disco/README.md

 These files provide constants for register addresses and words for each bitfield within those registers. gen-cmsis only generates code for registers listed in registers.txt.
-The bitfield words are very simple and just put a triplet of bitfield bit offset, bit width, and register address on the stack.
+The bitfield words are very simple and just put a triplet of (1) register address offset from peripheral base address, (2) bitfield bit offset, and (3) bit width on the stack.
 Words defined in common.fs are used to manipulate the bitfields based on these triplets.

 I think this strategy should be efficent in use as long as the words that manipulate the bitfield triplets and convert them to masks and addresses, etc.